My dog thinks her toy is her baby

 Dogs know their toys are not real.

-When a dog carries her toy around all day, it is because she is obsessive or possessive about the toy.
+When a dog carries her toy around all day, it is most likely because she is obsessive or possessive about the toy.
 She does not think it is real.
-She knows it’s not her puppy.
-It’s us humans who create emotional attachments to stuffed animals.
+She knows it’s not her puppy, unless it’s a rare instance where the female dog is having a false pregnancy.
+Most of the time, though, it’s us humans who create emotional attachments to stuffed animals.
 Dogs know better.

 A dog with pent-up energy easily takes that frustration and fixates on a toy or several toys.
 If the dog is not given exercise, mental challenges or rules on a daily basis, the obsession on the toy grows because she has no other outlet for her energy.